nomenama/portfolio/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 P.S: Credit must be given where it is due.
-The website was inspired by Youtube tutorial - CodingNepal - https://www.youtube.com/watch?v=tcskp-ncN0I&t=317s ; however, all code are my own created in Next.js and SASS.
+The website was inspired by Youtube tutorial - CodingNepal - https://www.youtube.com/watch?v=tcskp-ncN0I&t=317s ; however, all code are my own created in Next.js